Maria Maksakova (mezzo-soprano, born 1902): Retirement and death

 In 1953 Maksakova received the notification of her 'retirement'.
 This came as an unpleasant surprise for the singer felt she was in superb shape, both physically and artistically.
-Rumours had it, some people at the Bolshoi decided to settle some old scores this way, now that Stalin, her much-feared patron, was now dead, and the name of Vera Davydova, another famous Soviet soprano, has been mentioned in this context.
+Rumours had it, some people at the Bolshoi decided to settle some old scores this way, now that Stalin, her much-feared patron, was now dead, and the name of Vera Davydova, another famous Soviet mezzosoprano, has been mentioned in this context.
 Lyudmila Maksakova refused to believe this, remembering the times when Davydova, who lived in a neighbouring dacha, helped her mother in difficult times.
 Davydova herself remembered her great rival with warmth.
 "Maria Petrovna paid great attention to the way she looked.
 She was beautiful and had excellent figure.
 Yet she kept herself perfectly fit, with strict diet and regular gymnastics ...
 Our relations were pure and friendly, each respected and valued what the other was doing on stage," Davydova maintained.

 After her retirement from the Bolshoi, Maksakova joined Nikolay Osipov's Russian Folk orchestra as a soloist.
 In 1956 the Bolshoi invited Maksakova back, but her return was a one-off: she performed as Carmen, just to say farewell to her fans.
 In her later years Maksakova taught vocals at the Russian Academy of Theatre Arts (where she for many years held the position of a docent), was the head of the Folk vocal school in Moscow, published articles and essays.
 She was the driving force behind the opening of the Conservatory in her native Astrakhan.
 Among her protégés was Tamara Milashkina, later an acclaimed singer on her own right.
 In 1971 she was designated as a People's Artist of the USSR.
 When daughter Lyudmila called her mother to bring the news, the reply was: "So what?
 Now all this doesn't matter."

 Maria Petrovna Maksakova died in Moscow on August 11, 1974.
 She was buried at the Vvedenskoye Cemetery.